 Right from the very outset, Kmart lagged behind Wal-Mart in terms of supply chain progress.
 It was probably around a decade late in implementing basic distribution cost-saving practices such as hub-and-spoke distribution and cross-docking.

-While Wal-Mart invested in fleet assets to drive distribution costs down, Kmart persevered with the use of external carriers and did nothing to try and reduce inventory touch-points.
+While Wal-Mart invested in fleet assets to drive distribution costs down, Kmart preserved with the use of external carriers and did nothing to try and reduce inventory touch-points.

 Lessons for Your Business: If your company is operating a low-cost business strategy, then your supply chain strategy should involve the development of capabilities to keep costs down.
 In brief, these capabilities might include any or all of the following: